FOXN1: Function

 Mutations in the winged-helix transcription factor gene at the nude locus in mice and rats produce the pleiotropic phenotype of hairlessness and athymia, resulting in a severely compromised immune system.
 This gene is orthologous to the mouse and rat genes and encodes a similar DNA-binding transcription factor that is thought to regulate keratin gene expression.
 A mutation in this gene has been correlated with T-cell immunodeficiency, the skin disorder congenital alopecia, and nail dystrophy.
 Alternative splicing in the 5' UTR of this gene has been observed.
 In the chick embryo, the FOXN1 gene is expressed in the developing thymus, claws and feathers.
-The expression of FOXN1 in feathers and claws indicates that it may regulate the feather outgrowth.
-In feather and claws, FOXN1 can potentially regulate expression of keratins similar to mammalian orthologs.
+The expression of FOXN1 in feathers and claws indicates that it may regulate feather outgrowth.
+In feathers and claws, FOXN1 can potentially regulate expression of keratins similar to mammalian orthologs.
 In thymic epithelial cells, FOXN1 has been shown to bind to and regulate genes involved in T-cell maturation and antigen presentation.

+Medical significance

+Pathogenic mutations in the FOXN1 gene are associated with congenital athymia, an ultra-rare disorder where the thymus fails to develop.
+This leads to severe immunodeficiency, with symptoms similar to severe combined immunodeficiency.
+The condition can be fatal if not diagnosed quickly, so screening is commonly provided for newborns in countries like the US.